 Along with other year-end financial to-dos, if you’re like most people, you’ll close out the year with a flurry of charitable giving.

-According to one study, 36 percent of annual giving occurs in October, November and December, with December carrying the bulk at 20 percent.1 Realizing this fact, many organizations tend to solicit gifts during these months.
+According to one study, 37% of annual giving occurs in October, November and December, with December carrying the bulk at 20%.1 Realizing this fact, many organizations tend to solicit gifts during these months.
 In many cases, this is reactive giving, often done quickly without deliberate thought.

 Making contributions at the end of the year is beneficial for the charities you support, but it may have less meaning for you.
 By rushing to beat a December 31st deadline with your gifts, you may feel as if you’re “checking a box” to make donations, with the tax-deduction deadline in mind.
 That’s not always the most satisfying way to give.

 While your generosity is always appreciated, the reality for most organizations is that their budget demands continue all year long and cash flow is important for them to better plan their budgets and meet their goals.
 This is one reason you should consider adjusting the timing of your gifts to a year-round strategy.